rimolive/openshift-development-workshop/workshop/agenda.md

 Workshop Agenda
 ===============

-The agenda for the workshop is below:
+Th proposed agenda for the workshop is below:

 * Introduction `10 min`
 * Environment Configuration `5 min`